The Team. How the team started.

 Theressa and Terry are on their annual pilgrimage to find big snow blocks that they can turn into works of art or something that isn’t a block anymore.

 With a background in stone carving, it was suggested that she might be good at carving snow.
 Since that conversation in 1993, Theressa has carved giant blocks of snow across Canada in places as far as Charlottetown, PEI to Whitehorse, YK and many places in between.
-In addition to 2 national awards, including an Artists Choice at the 2008 Quebec Carnaval, she has won a number of competitions at home in Saskatchewan.
-In 2012 Theressa, along with the rest of Team Snow Art, traveled to Harbin China and represented Canada at the Harbin International Snow Sculpture Festival.
+In addition to 2 national awards, including an Artists Choice at the 2008 Quebec Carnival, she has won a number of competitions at home in Saskatchewan.
+In 2012, Theressa, along with the rest of Frosty Tidbits, traveled to Harbin China and represented Canada at the Harbin International Snow Sculpture Festival.
+2018 saw Theressa captain the team in Pontebba Italy and Kiruna Sweden.
+The team won the Artists Choice award in Kiruna.
+As of February 2022, Theressa has completed more than 70 sculptures.

 Terry, who comes from a background of shoveling snow off of many different hockey rinks, does not have the same artistic pedigree as Theressa.
 His creative side began to emerge when he started designing websites in 1999.